raykyri/notebag/README.md

 you need only do the following (assuming you have `node` and `npm` installed):

 ```
-$ npm install
+$ yarn
+$ yarn global add concurrently
-$ npm run app
+$ yarn run app
 ```

 This will start the development build of Notebag which will hot reload for any changes you make to the Vue app.
 Should you make any changes to the Electron app, you have to restart the process.

 ## Building the app